nlivaic/AddressBook/README.md

 Just in case you want to migrate manually, execute below from solution root folder:

     cd ./AddressBook.Data; dotnet ef --startup-project ..\AddressBook.Web\  database update --context AddressBookDbContext; cd ..

+## Stuff left to do:

+As far as security goes, nothing is implemented at this point due to time constraints.
+Identity authentication, authorization and appropriate headers for CSP, Xfo, CSRF and HSTS could be added rather quickly.

+SignalR was out of reach, perhaps I got too ambitious with the front end and the whole SPA thing.

+Styling :)